 UNIQA’s Risk Management Guidelines form the basis for a uniform standard at various company levels.
-The guidelines are approved by the CFRO and the full Management Board and describe the minimum requirements in terms of organisational structure and process structure.
-They also provide a framework for all risk management processes for the most important classes of risk.
+The guidelines are approved by the CFO/CRO and the full Management Board and describe the minimum requirements in terms of organisational structure and process structure.

 In addition to the Group Risk Management Guidelines, similar guidelines have also been prepared and approved for the Group companies.
 The Risk Management Guidelines at company level were approved by the Management Board of the UNIQA Group companies and are consistent with UNIQA’s Risk Management Guidelines.

 The detailed setup of the process and organisational structure of risk management is set out in UNIQA’s Risk Management Guidelines.
 They reflect the principles embodied in the concept of “three lines of defence” and the clear differences between the individual lines of defence.

 First line of defence: risk management within the business activity

 Those responsible for business activities must develop and put into practice an appropriate risk control environment to identify and monitor the risks that arise in connection with the business and processes.

 Second line of defence: supervisory functions including risk management functions

 The risk management function and the supervisory functions, such as controlling, must monitor business activities without encroaching on operational activities.

 Third line of defence: internal and external auditing